 In 2015 the UN General Assembly passed the 2030 Agenda with the 17 goals for sustainable development: The UN Sustainable Development Goals, also known as SDGs for short.
 In this way, the international community expresses its conviction that global challenges can only be solved together.

 The aim is to bring global economic progress, for example through rapid digitalization and industrialization, in line with social justice and ecological limits.
 A milestone in the recent history of the United Nations.
 Because the 2030 Agenda applies to all countries in the world.
-Developing countries, emerging economies and industrialized countries: everyone has to do their part.
+Developing countries, emerging economies and industrialized countries: everyone must do their part.

 What are the 17 UN Sustainable Development Goals (SDGs)?